scale-it/algo-builder/docs/guide/signedTransaction.md

 # SignedTransaction

-`Runtime` can not only work with the `ExecParams` but also with `algosdk.SignedTransaction` objects.
+`Runtime` supports transactions described as `ExecParams` and traditional `algosdk.SignedTransaction` objects.
 This allow for easier interaction with `algosdk` and provides more flexibility and functionality.
 We can create transactions and sign them using `algosdk` methods and execute them in `Runtime`.

 ## Example

-The example shows how to send 5 algo from one account to another using `Runtime`, `Runtime.defaultAccounts()` which are predefined, funded accounts and `algosdk` to create and sign the transaction.
+The example shows how to send 5 algo from one account to another using `Runtime`.
+We will use `Runtime.defaultAccounts()` which are predefined, funded accounts and `algosdk` to create and sign the transaction.
 For more details check the [algorand docs](https://developer.algorand.org/docs/sdks/javascript/#build-first-transaction).

 ```ts
 // create runtime